Defective airbags made by Takata have been linked to at least 23 deaths and over…

 What is highway hypnosis?

 Sometimes called white line fever, highway hypnosis causes drivers to enter into a trance-like state.
 Often, this condition occurs when driving for long periods of time.
-Drivers who experience the condition report being lulled into a dulled and trance-like state.
+Drivers who experience the condition report being lulled into a dull and trance-like state.
 Drivers may zone out for short distances, hundreds of miles or for the entire duration of their trip.
 However, the condition should not be confused with drowsy driving.

 What is the difference between white line fever and drowsy driving?

 Highway hypnosis is an example of automatic driving or automaticity.
 Automaticity is the ability to carry out tasks without occupying the mind with low-level details.
-When we repeat a task, we become so familiar with it that we are able to complete a task without thinking about it.
+When we repeat a task, we become so familiar with it that we are able to do it without thinking about it.
 For example, you may not realize that you don’t even remember your morning commute to work or afternoon drive home.
 This is because driving is one of the daily tasks we do that becomes automatic from muscle memory.
 Other examples of automaticity include the following:

 - Riding a bike